microstates/ember/README.md

 #### `pop()`

-Removing the last item from the list.
+Makes a new list the last item removed from current list.

 ```handlebars
 <button onclick={{action numbers.pop}}>